Coupled Supersymmetry and Ladder Structures Beyond the Harmonic Oscillator: Introduction

 The eigenfunctions of the oscillator Hamiltonian are also eigenfunctions of the Fourier transform, which can be obtained from the time evolution generated by $\mathcal{H}_{\text{HO}}$.
 In an earlier paper \cite{williams}, three of the authors investigated generalized Fourier transforms that emerged from an axiomatic framework.
 These were identified as the unitary transforms that diagonalized certain singular Laplacian operators $\Delta_n = -\frac{d}{dx}\frac{1}{x^{2n-2}}\frac{d}{dx}$.
 The motivation for the present paper came from the question whether these transforms are related to a type of oscillator Hamiltonian.
 This is indeed the case.
-If $a_n = \frac{1}{\sqrt{2}} \left(\frac{1}{x^{n-1}} \frac{d}{dx} + x^n\right)$, then $\mathcal H = a_n^\dagger a_n$ has the set of eigenvalues $\{2kn, 2kn+2n-1\}_{k=0}^\infty$.
+If $a_n = \frac{1}{\sqrt{2}} \left(\frac{1}{x^{n-1}} \frac{d}{dx} + x^n\right)$, then $\mathcal H = a_n^* a_n$ has the set of eigenvalues $\{2kn, 2kn+2n-1\}_{k=0}^\infty$ and the corresponding eigenfunctions are complete in $L^2(\R)$.
 The present paper derives the spectrum of this operator with an algebraic method that extends supersymmetric (SUSY) quantum mechanics to a setting in which \emph{ two } pairs of partner Hamiltonians are not related, except in the case of $n=1$.
+These generalized oscillator Hamiltonians include a generalized Laplacian which was the study of anomalous and normal diffusion \cite{diffusion} as well as a potential of the form $x^{2n}$ which can be realized as the approximate potential in potential wells.

 The theory of supersymmetric quantum mechanics relates eigenfunctions and the corresponding eigenvalues between two partner Hamiltonians by an intertwining relationship with so-called charge operators \cite{BDN92}.
 In general, this allows the transfer of knowledge of eigenfunctions from one Hamitonian to its partner, but does not characterize the set of eigenvalues as a whole.
 In the case of the harmonic oscillator, the partner Hamiltonians are related by a shift in the spectrum, which allows the retrieval of all eigenvalues.
-The present paper shows algebraic conditions which provide the full benefit of the ladder structure for a class of systems that we call coupled SUSY.
+The present paper shows algebraic conditions which provide the full benefit of the ladder structure for a class of systems that we call coupled SUSY which acts as a new, elementary generalization of the harmonic oscillator.
+Generalizing the harmonic oscillator algebra in various ways is not a new concept.
+Many such generalizations involve $q$-deformations \cite{bonatsos, Brzezinski, Kosinski1997, Kwek}, commutators involving powers of operators or deformed commutators \cite{Kibler, pujari, SADEGHNEZHAD2016555} that are of interest in quantum gravity, work with structure functions \cite{kyemba}, or involve general energy eigenvalue structures \cite{zelaya}.